christopherii/forty-jekyll-theme/_posts/2019-01-19-inspration.md

 - Abstract & Generalization, Transfer - What is the most general form of this - idea?
 What other cases can this apply to?
 - Decompose - Ex., Break the concept down into its sub-concepts, break a situation into sub-cases, or add nuance through introducing a conditional.
 - Assumption Questioning
-    Ontology / Paradigm Questioning (There’s an interconnected memeplex of assumptions)
+    * Ontology / Paradigm Questioning (There’s an interconnected memeplex of assumptions)
-    Breakdown of Categories (seeing their brokenness, oneness, or decomposition)
+    * Breakdown of Categories (seeing their brokenness, oneness, or decomposition)
 - Relatedness / Transfer / Cognitive Fit with something else
 - Prediction / Anticipation of outcome
 - Understand - Explain a part of the system that I don’t know about, resulting from a failed prediction or a sparse decomposition that I want filled
-- Identify the generator of the thought or intuition
+- Identify the generator of the thought or intuition - why did this person think that thought?
 - Distinction (or introduce conditional)
 - Actions Taken as a Result